• Skip to main content

 Some people with Hashimoto’s will try to act like superheroes and minimize their symptoms while hurting inside, while others may exaggerate symptoms in an effort to gain some sympathy from their loved ones.

-Either way, researchers found that most people long for acknowledgement from their significant others.
+Either way, I’ve found that most people long for acknowledgement from their significant others.

-People often feel misunderstood by their employer, friends, and family members with this condition.
+People often feel misunderstood by their employers, friends, and family members with this condition.

 Remember that in many cases, you have a choice of who you seek for support.